privateprep/coding-space-website/src/pages/programs/camps-at-the-coding-space.md

     bgColor: "#faf6ee"
     heading: Experience the Fun of Camp All Year Long
     mdContent: >-
       ## Code With Us

-       Our wildly popular camps combine project-based coding, STEM elective exploration, hands-on activities, epic team challenges, theme days, and more.
-Your child is sure to have an unforgettable experience.
+      Our fun and educational camps combine project-based coding, STEM exploration, hands-on activities, epic team challenges, and more.
+Whether your child is joining us virtually or at one of our coding centers, they’re sure to have an unforgettable experience.
   - type: textAndImageBlock
     buttons:
       bgColor: "#9de2dd"